JohEngstrom/waveshare-esp32s3-7-inch-eez-ui/README.md

 Available modes:

-- copy-ui: Only copy UI files.
+- `copy-ui`: Only copy UI files.
-- fix-headers: Only replace headers.
+- `fix-headers`: Only replace headers.
-- fix-cmake: Only check and optionally replace CMakeLists.txt.
+- `fix-cmake`: Only check and optionally replace CMakeLists.txt.
-- fix-actions: Only copy and create stubs for action functions.
+- `fix-actions`: Only copy and create stubs for action functions.
-- all (default): Perform all actions.
+- `all (default)`: Perform all actions.

 **Viewing Help**

 Use the `-h` or `--help` option to display a list of available options and their descriptions.

 Example: